More

 While Windows Assigned Access provides a simple way to configure kiosk mode, it has notable limitations.
 It only supports a single app at a time, which can be restrictive for more complex use cases.
 Additionally, it lacks the advanced security features and customization options often required for larger deployments.
 For organizations with more demanding needs, it is advisable to utilize comprehensive Unified Endpoint Management (UEM) solutions like Scalefusion UEM.

-Windows Kiosk Software vs. Windows Assigned Access
+Windows Kiosk Software vs. Microsoft Windows Assigned Access

 AspectScalefusion’s Windows kiosk softwareWindows Assigned Access